-Definition: Digitization, Work 4.0, Working remotely and more
+Definition: Digitization, Work 4.0, Working Remotely and more

-Digitization and digital revolution
+Digitization and Digital revolution

-Industry 4.0 and work 4.0
+Industry 4.0 and Work 4.0

 Well, and what’s the Industry 4.0?
-There are some defintions and opinions about this term.
-Some say, the Industry 4.0 doesn’t exist.
-I think there had been a change in industry, so I searched for a definition.
+There are some definitions and opinions about this term.
+Some say, Industry 4.0 doesn’t exist.
+I think there had been a change in the industry, so I searched for a definition.
 And here it is: “The Industry 4.0 vision establishes a hyper-connectivity that goes beyond the factory walls and where production means interact not only with the factory environment itself but along the value chain to which customers, suppliers, logistics etc. belong to.”
 (Source) Thus, one vision of production in Industry 4.0 is that orders are triggered directly by customers.
 This vision is strongly connected with the Internet of Things.
-This term means the connection of devices with the internet in a way that they communicate with the internet and deal with tasks instructed by device’s owner.
+This term means the connection of devices with the internet in a way that they communicate with the internet and deal with tasks instructed by the device’s owner.

 However, which tasks do human beings have in Industry 4.0?
-What kind of activities will execute the people working in the traditional production now?
+What kind of activities will execute the people working in traditional production now?
 Will they be redundant?
 How does technological process and a world of work, in which everyone has a place, fit together?
 Thinking about these questions can be summarized with the term work 4.0.
 In short: work 4.0 deals with the changing process in the world of work that started because of digitization and the “fourth industrial revolution”.